Reconciliation

 Step 2

 After spending time in prayer asking God the Father, Son, and Spirit to help in preparation, reflectively ponder the time since your last Confession.
 What have been the sins you have committed since that last Confession.
 If it helps to write things down, of course, jot down notes.
-Now this: The Sacrament of Confession is not about gritty details or psycho-analysis; rather, it is a time to name the sins, speak to the habit of the sin (often, sometimes, seldom, etc.), and ask for forgiveness.
+Know this: The Sacrament of Confession is not about gritty details or psycho-analysis; rather, it is a time to name the sins, speak to the habit of the sin (often, sometimes, seldom, etc.), and ask for forgiveness.

 Step 3

-After prayerfully asking the Trinity to help see your sins, taking time to name the sins and evaluate them, now take time to ask the Holy Spirit for help to overcome those sins.
+After prayerfully asking the Trinity to help you see your sins, taking time to name the sins and evaluate them, now take time to ask the Holy Spirit for help to overcome those sins.
 How is God inviting you to rely on His mercy to “sin no more”?
 You don’t need to be assured that you’ll “sin no more” to receive the Sacrament, but, have you asked for the grace to desire to overcome sin?
 This Step 3 is as important as the first two steps.
 This is the time in prayer to plan practical and honest strategies to overcome sin with God’s continued help.

 Step 4